lucianoiam/dpfwebui/README.md

 - On macOS WKWebView is used.

 - On Windows Edge WebView2 is used.
-The user needs to install a runtime library https://developer.microsoft.com/microsoft-edge/webview2.
-This might not sound ideal but it is expected for MS to bundle it soon into Windows.
+As of Jun '21 the user needs to install a runtime library https://developer.microsoft.com/microsoft-edge/webview2.
+It is expected it will be bundled into Windows sooner or later.

-Usage of JS frameworks is up to the developer.
+### Integration with the underlying C++ framework (DPF)

 A small JS wrapper around the C++ `DISTRHO::UI` class is provided for convenience.
 New integrations between C++ and JS code can be easily built leveraging the standard `postMessage()` call.
 For Linux and Mac a message handler called `host` is installed, thus providing access to a native callback through the function:

 `window.webkit.messageHandlers.host.postMessage()`